ksk385/c2log-marketing/_blogs/importance-of-logging-controlled-substances.md

 - **Electronic Logging Systems**:
   While manual logs are acceptable, electronic systems are more efficient and reduce the risk of human error.
 They also make it easier to track inventory, dispensed prescriptions, and returned or destroyed medications.

-  A system like C2Log not only streamlines the logging process but also offers features like easy access, dedicated support, and biennial reporting.
+  A system like C2 Log not only streamlines the logging process but also offers features like easy access, dedicated support, and biennial reporting.
 [Join the waitlist](/join-waitlist/) to get early access.

 - **Detailed Records**:
   Every entry should include: